Volunteering can be a great way to gain relevant work experience and develop new skills while also giving time to a worthy cause.

 During your time at university there will be opportunities to undertake voluntary roles such as being a class rep, or serving on a university committee.
 You may also like to consider getting involved with the university's students associations and student clubs and societies.

-If you are a graduate from the University of the Highlands and Islands and are interested in volunteering why not help current students by becoming an ?
+If you are a graduate from the University of the Highlands and Islands and are interested in volunteering why not help current students by becoming an alumni career mentor?
 You could help students making the transition to life after university by sharing your insights and experience with them.